ovgu-ailab/lgm2022/ass6.md

     in `tensorflow_addons.layers`.
 You should also remove all other normalization layers such as batchnorm from D, and only use "contractive" activation functions (ReLU and LeakyReLU are fine).
+  - In principle, you can view this as _enforcing_ a 1-Lipschitz constraint, instead of only regularizing for it as in the WGAN.
+However, you can use spectral normalization with any kind of GAN loss (cross-entropy, least-squares, Wasserstein...).
 - [Progressive Growing](https://arxiv.org/abs/1710.10196),
   [StyleGAN](https://arxiv.org/abs/1812.04948) or
-  [StyleGAN2](https://arxiv.org/abs/1912.04958) (these will all require significantly more effort to implement)
+  [StyleGAN2](https://arxiv.org/abs/1912.04958) (these will all require significantly more effort to implement).